-Our Galakrond Overload Shaman deck list guide features the best Descent of Dragons deck list for Season 69 of Hearthstone (December 2019).
-Our Galakrond Overload Shaman guide also contains Mulligan advice, card combos and strategy tips.
+Our Galakrond Overload Shaman deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
+Our Overload Shaman guide also contains Mulligan advice, card combos and strategy tips.

 Overload Shaman is a Hearthstone deck that's started to make a bit of a comeback in the current meta, thanks to the inclusion of some new cards that play specifically into this mechanic.
 By spending a little of tomorrow's Mana today, you hope to gain an advantage on the board that will ultimately prove overwhelming for the opponent.

-We’ve got a few fancy new toys in Descent of Dragons too, so it’s well worth giving this deck another shot to take advantage of the aggressive potential it holds.
+We’ve got a few fancy new toys in Ashes of Outland too, so it’s well worth giving this deck another shot to take advantage of the aggressive potential it holds.

 Overload Shaman deck list and strategy